leleobhz/snx-rs-docker/README.md

 ## Images availables

-All images are available at https://quay.io/repository/pqatsi/snx-rs?tab=tags and we provide the following archs:
+All images are available at [Packages](https://github.com/leleobhz/snx-rs-docker/packages) on this repo and we provide the following archs:

 * amd64
 * arm64
+* armv7
 * armv6 (This version is specially built for RaspberryPi 1)

 ## Usage